TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 ### Deploying TIBCO ComputeDB Cluster with TIBCO ComputeDB CloudBuilder
 TIBCO ComputeDB uses the AWS CloudFormation feature to automatically install, configure and start a TIBCO ComputeDB cluster.

-It is recommended that you select an instance type with higher processing power and more memory for the leads and servers  of the cluster.
+For best results, select an instance type with higher processing power and more memory for the leads and servers of the cluster.

 #### Step 1: Go to [TIBCO ComputeDB CloudBuilder](http://www.snappydata.io/cloudbuilder) page